-Noam Chomsky asks Hugo Chavez to free judge Maria Lourdes Afiuni, who has been jailed since 2009.
+Noam Chomsky has appealed to Hugo Chavez to free Venuzuelan judge Maria Lourdes Afiuni, who was controversially jailed in 2009, the Guardian reported.

 Chomsky, a linguistics professor at MIT and a longtime supporter of the Venezuelan president, drafted an open letter to Chavez urging him to "correct an injustice" and free the judge, who suffers from cancer and underwent an abdominal hysterectomy while imprisoned.